calliostro/last-fm-client-bundle/README.md

 ## 🎬 Usage

-This bundle provides multiple service for communication with Last.fm, which you can autowire by using the corresponding type-hint.
+This bundle provides multiple services for communication with Last.fm, which you can autowire by using the corresponding type-hint.

 ### 🔑 Client Credentials